gitNate/ellderath/content/Landmarks/Drimrith Forest.md

 - **The Old Growth**: A section of ancient trees in the northern region
 - **Hunter's Rest**: A series of well-maintained campsites along game trails south of [[Ekkrith]].

-# Random Encounters (d8)

-1. A group of hunters tracking game
-2. Bandits setting up an ambush
-3. A lost merchant caravan
-4. A wounded animal being pursued by predators
-5. A druid performing a ritual
-6. A forest fire threatening to spread
-7. A group of loggers from Galledrith
-8. A ranger patrol checking game trails

 # Local Rumors